DHTMLX/docs-suite/docs/grid/configuration.md

 ## Keyboard navigation

 DHTMLX Grid provides the keyboard navigation that will help you manipulate your grid faster.
-Shortcuts are organized into **zones** - the body, header, and footer - and are resolved by where the focus currently is.
-Focus enters the grid through hidden focus sentinels and moves between the zones with the <kbd>Arrow</kbd> and <kbd>Tab</kbd> keys.
-For ARIA semantics, the focus model, and configuration recipes, refer to the following guide: [Grid accessibility](grid/accessibility.md).

 ### Default shortcut keys